Walter Burley Griffin Lodge: Heritage listing

-As at 27 July 2000, probably the finest surviving example of a small house by Griffin.
-Brilliant example of planning, siting and "organic" design generally.
-Bushland surrounds reveal original character of Newport district.
-The social connection of Clare Stevenson and Stella James can be seen through the design layout of the house.
-These planning strategies are highlighted by the use of physical, social and environmental techniques used to highlight the natural environment.
+As at 27 July 2000, one of the finest surviving example of a small house by Griffin, and a generally holistic example of planning, siting and "organic" design.
+The surrounding bushland reveal the original character of the Newport district.
+The social connection of Clare Stevenson and Stella James can be seen through the updated design layout of the house, with their planning strategies highlighted by the use of physical, social and environmental techniques all aimed toward working in harmony with the natural environment.

 Walter Burley Griffin Lodge was listed on the New South Wales State Heritage Register on 1 March 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Walter Burley Griffin Lodge is significant as a rare intact example of a small Walter Burley Griffin house, built as a holiday weekender retaining the principle elements of its original setting.
 Secondly value as a fine example of the area post World War I and for which the area is still noted.
 Thirdly the house, as altered, is an example of 1950s fashion and the period's disregard for past architectural styles in its desire to remake the world after World War II.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 On a steep site dense native vegetation, the house shows Griffin's ideal of visually integrating structure with site.
 The vegetation on the site is a rare remnant of the original endemic coastal open forest (of Spotted Gum, Grey Ironbark and Angophora).

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-The design symbolised the unity of composition created from the duality of the two bedrooms and perhaps symbolised the unity of Stella James and Clare Stevenson in their relationship, a unity composed of two distinct individuals.
+The design symbolized the unity of composition created from the duality of the two bedrooms and perhaps symbolized the unity of Stella James and Clare Stevenson in their relationship, a unity composed of two distinct individuals.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-Walter Burley Griffin Lodge represents an excellent example of architecture by Griffin and has the ability to reveal information about his design and integrating the built form into the landscape.
+Walter Burley Griffin Lodge represents an example of architecture by Griffin and has the ability to reveal information about his design and integrating the built form into the landscape.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The house representes an example fot 1950s fashion and the period's dsiregard for past architectural styles in constructions after World War II.
+The house represents an example for 1950s fashion and the period's disregard for past architectural styles in constructions after World War II.